 Lenny and Squiggy were bopping around long before the show

 Actors Michael McKean and David Lander created the comedy routine while performing together in college.
 When the two became writers on L&S, they suggested adding the characters to the mix.
 Studio execs gave them the green light on one condition: The character Anthony Squiggliano had to be renamed Squiggy because execs thought there were too many Italians on the show.

 But while life tore them apart, it was Ariana Grande who brought them back together.
-Last November, the two appeared on a Nickelodeon show called Sam & Cat, starring Jennette McCurdy and Ariana Grande.
+In 2013, the two appeared on a Nickelodeon show called Sam & Cat, starring Jennette McCurdy and Ariana Grande.
 It was the first time in 30 years that Marshall and Williams appeared together in a scripted TV show.
 Reunited, the two became friends again in real life.